Magallanes, Agusan del Norte: Sea

-There are several major shipping lines serving the Manila and Cebu routes namely: 2Go, Cokaliong, Medallion Transport and PSACC.
+There are several major shipping lines serving the Manila and Cebu routes namely: 2GO Travel, Cokaliong, Trans-Asia Shipping Lines and Medallion Transport.

 The boat ride from Butuan to Magallanes, navigating the Agusan River, takes about 45 minutes.

 Land

 Bachelor Express and PhilTranCo is the dominant public land transport from Manila and Tacloban passing Surigao, Cabadbaran and Butuan to Cagayan de Oro and Davao.
 The public mode of transportation within the municipality is by motorcabs and pedicabs.
 Passenger vans commonly known as V-Hire are also available for Butuan routes.